+So, what is a good Step 1 score?
 A good score for the USMLE Step 1 is at least over 220 or 230 – 240, which will generally get you a match with most specialties.
-We’ll talk in the next section about the specific score you want to get in order to have the highest chance of matching with your chosen specialty.
+In the next section, we’ll talk about the specific score you want to get to have the highest chance of matching with your chosen specialty.

-What are the Average Step 1 Scores for Different Specialties?
+What Are the Average Step 1 Scores for Different Specialties?

-If you are hoping to get into a specific specialty for your residency program, it’s essential to take a look at what most applicants in that field are getting.
-You want to make sure that you are hitting at least the average for matches, not just for students that apply for that program.
+If you hope to get into a specific specialty for your residency program, it’s essential to look at what most applicants in that field achieve.
+You want to ensure you are hitting at least the average for matches, not just for students applying for that program.

 |Obstetrics and Gynecology

 |Physical Medicine and Rehabilitation

 What to Do if You Fail Step 1?

 The first thing to know about failing Step 1 is that you’re not alone.
 According to the performance data released by USMLE, a high percentage of people failed the exam in 2022.
 The pass rate varied based on the background of the examinees.
 Below is a breakdown of USMLE Step 1 percentile regarding those who failed in 2022:

 Below is a breakdown of the fail rates for further analysis: